jaquavis/GymBot/README.md

 ## Installation

 ### Requirements
-Google Chrome v98 or newer must be downloaded and installed for GymBot to run.
+Google Chrome version 100 or newer must be downloaded and installed for GymBot to run.
+You can download the Chrome Driver from here: https://chromedriver.chromium.org/downloads

 ### Windows
 Download the .exe from releases